CryptoRAT/narmi/README.md

-Here's a high-level pseudocode to implement the above steps:
+Here's a high-level pseudocode to implement the steps needed:

 1. Read the input file
 2. Determine the theater hours of operation for the given day